 Westpac will also offer electronic delivery and signing for a selection of core lending products, when it starts the rollout of a new online service next month.
 Business customers with total borrowings up to $3 million will be able to receive, upload and sign their loan documents online, removing the need for manual processing, and speeding up the time to settlement.

 Additionally, protections under business contracts will be strengthened to make them more favourable for small business customers, in consultation with the Australian Securities and Investments Commission and the Small Business and Family Enterprise Ombudsman.
-The changes will apply to customers who have entered into, renewed or varied a business finance contract of $1,000,000 or less since 12 November 2016.
+The changes will apply to customers who have entered into, renewed or varied a business finance contract of $1,000,000 or less from 12 November 2016 to 6 October 2023.

 Westpac will start to deliver the new loan agreements during December 2017, and will progressively add loan products, across all brands, in 2018.